By John Turney

 Otis Taylor and Morris Stroud each had two No. RI210's to form a 2-bar look

-In Super Bowl I Taylor's bars seemed further apart.
+In Super Bowl I it seemed Taylor's bars were further apart.
 We are not sure if this was intentional or if they got spread during the game.

 Sherrill Headrick had a Riddell No. RI220 on top and a Riddell No. RI210 underneath.